microsoft/WSL2-Linux-Kernel/README.md

 1. Install the build dependencies:
    `$ sudo apt install build-essential flex bison dwarves libssl-dev libelf-dev`

+2. Modify WSL2 kernel configs (optional):
+   `$ make menuconfig KCONFIG_CONFIG=Microsoft/config-wsl`

+   Loadable module support is disabled when using a custom built kernel.
+Set any modules you want to be built-in before building.

-2. Build the kernel using the WSL2 kernel configuration:
+3. Build the kernel using the WSL2 kernel configuration:
    `$ make KCONFIG_CONFIG=Microsoft/config-wsl`

 # Install Instructions